Facilities & Frequently Asked Questions

 BEDROOMS

 Our beds are very comfortable (so we are told!) and are equipped with down and feather pillows and duvets and Egyptian cotton sheets.
 If you would like a synthetic duvet and pillow please let us know.
-Every bedroom is equipped with a hairdryer, a dressing gown and Graine de Pastel soap made from extract of woad.
-We don’t provide either shampoo, conditioner or body lotion.
+Every bedroom is equipped with a hairdryer, a dressing gown, soap, shampoo and conditioner.

 DAILY MAID